 Desk Appearance Tickets (DATs)

-People are routinely given what are called "Desk Appearance Tickets" or "DATs" for short.
+When arrested, people are routinely given what is called “Desk Appearance Tickets” or “DATs” for short.
 A Desk Appearance Ticket is legally the same thing as a formal arrest.
-Because the police, the District Attorney's Office, and judges all treat Desk Appearance Tickets seriously, you should too.
-Therefore, it is critical that you contact a New York City criminal defense lawyer immediately any time you are arrested, even if it's "only" for a DAT.
+Because the police, the District Attorney’s Office and judges all treat Desk Appearance Tickets seriously, you should too.
+It is critical that you contact a New York City criminal defense lawyer immediately any time you are arrested, even if it’s “only” for a DAT.

-If you or a loved one has been issued a DAT and if you don’t go to Court on the date you were instructed to go, the judge will issue a warrant for your arrest.
-The police will then actively look for you and arrest you when they see you.
-You will then be brought to the judge, who may set bail.
+If you or a loved one has been issued a DAT, and if you don’t go to court on the date you were instructed to go, the judge will issue a warrant for your arrest, meaning the police will arrest you on sight.
+It is extremely important you arrive at court at the specified date.

 The upside of receiving a DAT is that you have time to find an attorney and start planning for your arraignment.
 This is a crucial period, as the police will be using this time to gather evidence against you.
 At Law Office of John Buza, P.C., founding attorney John M. Buza is a former Manhattan prosecutor and an experienced Manhattan criminal defense attorney.
 This attorney is available 24/7 for arraignments.

 Call 212-349-2200 or contact the firm online to get started with a free consultation.